shorebirdtech/shorebird/TRUSTED_TESTERS.md

 I'm aware of use them) and there are multiple other code push services publicly available (e.g. expo.dev & appcenter.ms).
 This is a well trodden path.

+## What about iOS?

+Current Shorebird is Android-only.
+We have plans to add iOS, but not yet implemented.
+Using Shorebird for your Android builds does not affect your iOS builds.
+You can successfully ship a Shorebird-built appbundle to Google Play and contintue to ship a Flutter-built ipa to the App Store.
+The difference will be that you will be able to update your Android users sooner than you will your iOS users for now.

 ## Disabling Shorebird

 _First, do no harm_